lambertdem/lambertdem.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Statistics, The University of Edinburgh, 2026 (expected)
-* Visiting Ph.D student, King Abdullah University of Science and Technology, February-June 2024
+* Visiting Ph.D student, King Abdullah University of Science and Technology (KAUST), February-June 2024
 * M.Sc. in Mathematics and Statistics, McGill University, 2022
 * B.Sc. in Mathematics and Computer Science, McGill University, 2020